chezhj/sbRenamer/README.md

 # sbRenamer

+Version 0.5
+ALFA TESTING
+Use at own risks

 The goal of this project is two fold
 1: learn how to do stuff in python
 2: make something usefull